fxzhong/fxzhong.github.io/_news/announcement_20260916.md

 related_posts: false
 ---

-Our journal paper (corresponding authorship) "A Hybrid RCM-Based Robotic System for Ultrasound-Guided Transperineal Prostate Biopsy: Design, Control, and Evaluation" has been accepted by `IEEE Transactions on Biomedical Engineering`.
+Our journal paper (corresponding authorship) "A Hybrid RCM-Based Robotic System for Ultrasound-Guided Transperineal Prostate Biopsy: Design, Control, and Evaluation" has been accepted by `IEEE Transactions on Medical Robotics and Bionics`.